OctopusDeploy/People/Support.md

 The Senior DevOps Application Engineer role builds upon the foundation of the DevOps Application Engineer role.

-> I am an expert in the DevOps space, a person that is recognised both within Octopus as part of the wider DevOps community for the breadth and depth of your technical ability.
+> I am an expert in the DevOps space, a person that is recognised both within Octopus and as part of the wider DevOps community for the breadth and depth of your technical ability.

 ### I am trusted

 - I have mastered the tools and concepts involved in DevOps and can apply them in production scenarios.
 - I have a deep technical understanding of the DevOps space, and I can confidently use this knowledge to assist customers and fellow support team members in all areas of Octopus and related technologies.
-- I know how to mentor a customer to the best path, and I understand that the customer's stated issue and the actual issue might not be the same thing
+- I know how to mentor a customer to the best path, and I understand that the customer's stated issue and the actual issue might not be the same thing.

 ### I lead technically

-- I have a deep understanding of CI/CD pipelines, the overall DevOps landscape and how they are implemented by our customers
+- I have a deep understanding of CI/CD pipelines, the overall DevOps landscape and how they are implemented by our customers.
 - I know the why, along with the how.
-- I confidently, accurately, and quickly replicate complex deployment scenarios to assist with issue replication and resolution
+- I confidently, accurately, and quickly replicate complex deployment scenarios to assist with issue replication and resolution.
 - I don't know everything, however I can confidently navigate to the answer using my existing knowledge while leading my team mates to the solution with me.

 ### Everything is a learning opportunity

 - I am constantly learning new technologies and methodologies that relate to Octopus.
-- I work with teams outside of Support to further enhance my knowledge
+- I work with teams outside of Support to further enhance my knowledge.
 - I happily take responsibility for my own mistakes and I learn from the mistakes of others.
-- I share the lessons I learn so the entire team and Octopus can benefit
+- I share the lessons I learn so the entire team and Octopus can benefit.

 ## Application Support Manager / Senior Application Support Manager